UBC-MDS/programming-in-python-for-data-science/docs/syllabus-learning-outcomes.md

 #### Topics

+- Dry
 - Loops
 - Loops to read in data
+- Nested loops
 - Conditions in loops
+- Intro to functions

 #### Learning Outcomes

 By the end of the module, students are expected to:

-- Write for loops to repeatedly run code
+- Explain the DRY principle and how it can be useful.
 - Write conditional statements with if, elif and else to run different code, depending on the input.
+- Write for loops to repeatedly run code.
+- Describe the expected outcome of code with nested loops .
+- Define and use a named function that accepts parameters and returns values.

 ### Module 6:  Functions